farhoudshapouran/react-native-ui-datepicker/README.md

 | timePickerTextStyle      | `TextStyle`     | `null`          | Defines time picker (Hours, Minutes) texts style  |

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.

+## Consider supporting with a ⭐️ [Star on GitHub](https://github.com/farhoodme/react-native-ui-datepicker)

+If you are using the library in one of your projects, please consider supporting with a star.

 ## License